aryan2305/smart-search/README.md

   - Keyword: ss (triggers the search engine, if this search engine is not the default)
   - URL: https://protected-bayou-98664.herokuapp.com/search?cmd=%s or http://localhost:8000/search?cmd=%s (For local testing)
 - Under “Other search engines”, find your search engine, select the 3 dots menu and select “Make default”

+Open a new tab in Chrome and try out the commands.

 ## Usage
 In the address bar of the browser type the search query with supported commands